userofmeet/SUB-EX/LAN_Cable_Setup/rpi_ethernet_ssh_setup.md

 ```bash
 ssh-keygen -R 192.168.137.2
 ```
-## 🧰 Step 4: Enable and Configure dhcpcd on Raspberry Pi

-Check the status of `dhcpcd`:
+Update your Raspberry Pi and use the following commands to update your RPi to use the codes in this repository:
 ```bash
 sudo apt update && sudo apt upgrade -y
 sudo apt install -y v4l-utils